GideonWolfe/vim.reaper/README.md

 # Installation

-Ideally the `nvim` folder should be placed in side the `.config` folder in your home directory.
-I am working on a way to automate updating these files on git pull
+The `update_config.sh` script simply copies the `nvim` folder into your `$HOME/.config` directory.
+This script can also be used to update configurations that you have modified or have been updated from git.

 # Usage